Zzivi/zzivi.github.io/_posts/2015-08-25-travis-android-apks.markdown

 ---

 <h2>Motivation</h2>
 I wanted that every time that I commit a change in my Android repo a new APK is automatically generated and stored.
-Although I use Jenkins as my Continuous Integration server at work, I used Travis CI for this project.
+Although I use Jenkins as my Continuous Integration server at work, I use Travis CI for this project.
 Travis CI launched Android Builds Support in Beta and I wanted to give them a chance :P

 <h2>Building the project</h2>
 Travis CI automatically detects when a commit has been made and pushed to a GitHub repository that is using Travis CI, and each time this happens, it will try to build the project and run tests.